How to Investigate Cold Cases as a Career

 Cold case investigators are criminal investigators; they have essentially the same working responsibilities and rank as other detectives or investigators.
 In the United States, the average salary for full-time investigators is around $60,000 per year, but that figure can vary greatly depending on years of service and location.

-In order to become a cold case investigator, you must first become a police officer or special agent.
-Like any other specialty position or unit within law enforcement, after you have enough seniority you may become eligible to become a criminal investigator and possibly be assigned to a cold case unit.
+To become a cold case investigator, you must first become a police officer or special agent.
+Like any other specialty position or unit within law enforcement, after you have enough seniority, you may become eligible to become a criminal investigator and possibly be assigned to a cold case unit.